mitsuba-renderer/drjit/docs/basics.rst

    x = Float([1, 2, 3, 4])

-Nested array types store several variable---for example, :py:class:`Array3f
+Nested array types store several variables---for example, :py:class:`Array3f
 <drjit.auto.Array3f>` is just a wrapper around 3 :py:class:`Float
 <drjit.auto.Float>` instances.
 They can be passed to the constructor
 explicitly, or via implicit conversion from constants, lists, etc.